-- The tiller weighs approximately 133 lbs.
-Do not attempt to remove it from the shipping platform until instructed to do so in these assembly steps. - 2.
+- The tiller is heavy, do not attempt to remove it from the shipping platform until instructed to do so in these Assembly steps. - 2.
 Remove any packaging material from the carton.
-Remove any staples from the bottom of the carton and remove the carton from the shipping platform. - Remove all unassembled parts and the separate hardware pack from the carton.
+Remove any staples from the bottom of the carton and remove the carton from the shipping platform. - Remove all unassembled parts from the carton.
 Check that you have the items listed in the Contents of Carton list (contact your local dealer or the factory if items are missing or damaged).